ncar-presentations/git-lecture-2025/slides/lecture.md

 [Runners](https://docs.github.com/en/actions/concepts/runners/github-hosted-runners):
 * Where do you want the action to run?
 * GitHub-hosted runners
-* Self-hosted runners :danger: security implications of other people's code running on your machine
+* Self-hosted runners ⚠️ **Danger!** Security implications when running other people's code on your machine

 ---